richbrei/picctf/reverse_engineering/armssembly_0/explanation.md

 ## Cross-Compiling ARMv8 assembly on an x86_64 machine

 The first intuition would be to just compile and run the program with the required inputs.
 This is however not a trivial task.
 As it is ARMv8 assembly it won't run on most normal laptop or desktop machines as they are typically x86 processor architectures.
 A Raspberry Pi (the ARM chip that might be lying around some peoples houses) it is not certain that this will compile, on my Raspberry Pi 4B the assembler threw an error as i am using the 32-bit version of the OS.
-One option to run the program is to use `qemu` which (according to it's wikipedia https://en.wikipedia.org/wiki/QEMU) can do user-mode emulation for several processor architectures, including ARMv8.
+One option to run the program is to use `qemu` which can do user-mode emulation for several processor architectures, including ARMv8.
 First we need to assemble the source code file into an executable binary.
 I am using Ubuntu in WSL so to install the software required for compilation i can run:

 ```
 sudo apt install binutils-aarch64-linux-gnu